 Dr. Puncochar is a Licensed Clinical Psychologist in TN who offers therapeutic services and psychological assessments to children and families.
 She also serves as a guest lecturer for Vanderbilt University's clinical psychology doctoral program.
 Her therapeutic work is particularly focused on behavioral treatment of sleep disorders in children, from infancy through adolescence.
 Dr. Puncochar uses evidence-based interventions that are rooted in cognitive-behavioral therapy models (e.g., CBT-I).

 Russell Gilbert M.D. has been practicing Sleep Medicine since 1995.
 Since 2007, Dr. Gilbert has had a private practice in Scottsdale, Arizona focusing on insomnia and its psychological and behavioral causes.
 This focus has enabled him to become an expert in Cognitive Behavioral Therapy for Insomnia (CBT-I).
 Dr. Gilbert remains one of only 35 physicians in North America, and the only physician in Arizona, who has additional certification in Behavioral Sleep Medicine.

 Dr. Tazeau is a Licensed Psychologist (psy15554), and a Palo Alto University graduate (Ph.D., M.S.).
 She received her clinical training in behavioral sleep medicine at the Stanford Sleep Disorders Clinic in the early 1990s.
 She provides Cognitive-Behavioral Therapy for Insomnia (CBTi).
-Dr. Tazeau has been providing the Bay Area with clinical psychology services since 1998, and her office (www.DrTazeau.com) is located in San Jose (Silicon Valley) near the Good Samaritan Hospital.
+Dr. Tazeau has been providing the Bay Area with clinical psychology services since 1998, and her office (www.DrTazeau.com) is located in Campbell, CA (Silicon Valley).